Sun, Mar 25, 2018

 MOBILE , Ala.
 (Mar.
-8) – The Reese’s Senior Bowl will welcome three new members into its Hall of Fame later this month with the addition of former Denver Broncos linebacker Al Wilson, former Raiders linebacker Phil Villapiano and former Dallas Cowboys tight end Jay Novacek.
+22) – The Reese’s Senior Bowl welcomed three new members into its Hall of Fame on Thursday evening with the addition of former Denver Broncos linebacker Al Wilson, former Raiders linebacker Phil Villapiano and former Dallas Cowboys tight end Jay Novacek.

 "It's always such an honor for the Reese's Senior Bowl to recognize our annual Hall of Fame inductees and this 2018 class represents an exceptional group,” said Reese’s Senior Bowl Executive Director Phil Savage.